 This is Part Two of Seven in my Connecting with Kids Series.
 Join my email list to receive a special copy of all 7 posts with additional material, right to your inbox when the series is completed.
 As my kids are growing up at light speed in front of my eyes, I am constantly reminded […]

-This is Part One of Seven in my Connecting with Kids Series.
-Join my email list to receive a special copy of all 7 posts with additional material, right to your inbox when the series is completed.
-As my kids are growing up at light speed in front of my eyes, I am constantly reminded […]
+This is Part One in my Connecting with Kids Series.
+As my kids are growing up at light speed in front of my eyes, I am constantly reminded of the passage of time.
+I want to make sure I spend lots of time connecting with them because, before I know it, they will be […]

-As a reading teacher, a Simplicity parenting coach and a mom of two boys, raising kids who love to read has always been a priority for me.
-Because I love to talk about books, listen to books, read books aloud, listen to podcasts about books and most of all read books, I’ve been able to […]
+As a reading teacher, a Simplicity parenting coach and a mom of two boys with ADHD, raising kids who love to read has always been a priority for me.
+I’ve been able to beat the odds (Kids with ADHD most often have trouble learning to read) and raise two prolific readers of my own. […]

 Like many, many families, our struggles center around 2 kids with ADHD (with one who is also extremely sensitive to boot).
 And so, I have read a lot of parenting books.
 I have started many more than I have finished, but I am always hopeful for a new perspective and some helpful advice.
 The language of […]